-Debra G. Spring, Ph.D., Dean Cora Balmat School of Nursing - Natchez Campus
+Dr. Shirley Evers-Manly, Interim Dean Cora Balmat School of Nursing - Natchez Campus

 Alcorn State University School of Nursing is located on the Natchez Campus, approximately 40 miles south of the Lorman Campus.
 The School of Nursing was established in 1977 with an Associate of Science in Nursing Program.
 In fall 1979, the first students were admitted to the Bachelor of Science in Nursing Program.
 In the spring 1995, the first students were admitted to the Graduate Nursing Program options at the graduate level include family nurse practitioner and nurse educator with post-master's certificate options available in family nurse practitioner and nurse educator areas.
-Additional information about the Graduate Nursing Programs can be found in the Alcorn State University Graduate Catalog 2018-2020.
+The Post Master's Doctor of Nursing Practice (DNP) program was established in 2019 with the first cohort of students admitted in the fall of 2019.
+Additional information about the Graduate Nursing Programs can be found in the current Alcorn State University Graduate Catalog.

-The School of Nursing is organized into two academic programs; Undergraduate (Associate of Science in Nursing [ASN] and Bachelor of Science in Nursing [BSN]) and Graduate (Master of Science in Nursing [MSN]).
+The School of Nursing is organized into two academic programs; Undergraduate (Associate of Science in Nursing [ASN] and Bachelor of Science in Nursing [BSN]) and Graduate (Master of Science in Nursing [MSN] and Post Master's Doctor of Nursing Practice [DNP]).
 In addition to the two academic programs, the School of Nursing has a nurse-managed family clinic that provides primary health care services to the local population, opportunities for faculty practice, and practice learning experiences for students.